Zirconium alloys: Oxidation of zirconium alloy

 The oxidation rate R is here expressed in gram/(cm2·second); P is the pressure in atmosphere, that is the factor P1/6 = 1 at ambient pressure; the activation energy is 1.47 eV; kB is the Boltzmann constant (8.617×10^-5 eV/K) and T is the absolute temperature in kelvins.

 Thus the oxidation rate R is 10−20 g per 1 m2 area per second at 0 °C, 6×10^-8 g m−2 s−1 at 300 °C, 5.4 mg m−2 s−1 at 700 °C and 300 mg m−2 s−1 at 1000 °C. Whereas there is no clear threshold of oxidation, it becomes noticeable at macroscopic scales at temperatures of several hundred °C.

 Oxidation of zirconium by steam

-One disadvantage of metallic zirconium is that in the case of a loss-of-coolant accident in a nuclear reactor.
+One disadvantage of metallic zirconium is in the case of a loss-of-coolant accident in a nuclear reactor.
 Zirconium cladding rapidly reacts with water steam above 1500 K.

 Oxidation of zirconium by water is accompanied by release of hydrogen gas.
 This oxidation is accelerated at high temperatures, e.g. inside a reactor core if the fuel assemblies are no longer completely covered by liquid water and insufficiently cooled.
 Metallic zirconium is then oxidized by the protons of water to form hydrogen gas according to the following redox reaction: